pap-stavros/A-CHIP-8-Interpreter/README.md

 # About
 CHIP-8 emulator written in C++ with Raylib. <br>
 This emulator/interpreter provides a modern implementation with cycle-accurate timing and original hardware quirks.
-> **Note:** Place your ROM files in the ROMs directory, (`/CHIP8/ROMs`).
-They must be .ch8 files so, if you have a chip8 ROM that ends in anything other than that, you can simply rename it.

 ## Controls
 ```